ReviewInstrumental/DSL-dataset-description/README.md

 code --install-extension Dataset-Descriptor-0.0.1.vsix
 ```

-*Troubleshooting: If you are not able to see the syntax highlight in the examples files (p.e. *Melanoma.datadesc*) as the image below .
+*Troubleshooting: If you are not able to see the syntax highlighted in the examples files (p.e. *Melanoma.datadesc*) as the image below.
 Please, reload the VSCode editor and write the code --install command again*

-*Recommendations: We recommend to have the Visual Studio Code 1.56 version or above.*
+*Recommendations: We recommend having the Visual Studio Code 1.56 version or above.*

 Great!
 That's it.